adfinis/virtesk/doc/amoothei-tc-kickstart.rst

    and configuration is completed
 #.
 The thinclient reboots itself
 #.
 The thinclient connects to the virtual machine
-   `assigned <tc-vm-mapping.md>`__ to it
+   `assigned <tc-vm-mapping.html>`__ to it
 #.
 The thinclient is ready, users can work

 The amount of data transferred over the network is quite small (1000M - 2000M, estimated value), so its perfectly possible to roll out several hundred thinclients at a time over a single gigabit uplink. |br|
-Everything is completely scripted (no computer images!), therefore, the rollout process and the thinclient system can be flexible adapted for new needs and new features. |br|
+Everything is completely scripted (no disk images!), therefore, the rollout process and the thinclient system can be flexible adapted for new needs and new features. |br|
 Experienced system administrators dont need to be on-site for thinclient rollout, remote rollout using Wake-On-Lan is possible.
-Instead of PXE network booting, thinclients can also be re-installed using ssh and `kexec <amoothei-tc-tools.html#tc_kexec>`__.
+Instead of PXE network booting, thinclients can also be re-installed using ssh and `kexec <amoothei-tc-tools.html#tc-rollout-kexec>`__.

 .. warning:: WARNING: DATA LOSS |br| The provided sample kickstart file will ERASE everything on all hard drives and on all usb drives on any computer where a thinclient rollout is attempted.
 This is indented this way (thinclients dont contain any data, so it's ok).